Bangladesh braces for more protests after deadly violence – DW – 08/05/2024

 The South Asian country has seen rallies that began last month as resistance to civil service job quotas metamorphose into some of the worst unrest seen during the 15-year rule of the 76-year-old Hasina, who returned to power for a fourth consecutive term in January in a vote boycotted by her main opponents.

-The country's leading Bengali-language daily newspaper, Prothom Alo, has reported that almost 100 people, including at least 14 police officers, died in clashes in Dhaka on Sunday, with some media estimates putting the death toll much higher.
+The country's leading Bengali-language daily newspaper, Prothom Alo, has reported that almost 100 people, including at least 14 police officers, died in clashes in the capital on Sunday, with some media estimates putting the death toll much higher.

 The military has imposed a curfew that went into effect on Sunday night covering Dhaka and several other regions.